djradon/public-notes/t.km.ontology.md

 ---
 id: r4s8HiOEaLW0Z3lvFUvHL
 title: Ontology
+desc: >-
-desc: 'a particular knowledge base, describing facts assumed to be always true by a community of users, in virtue of the agreed-upon meaning of the vocabulary used'
+  a particular knowledge base, describing facts assumed to be always true by a community of users, in virtue of the agreed-upon meaning of the vocabulary used
 updated: 1723911874318
 created: 1633445910705
 ---